Try Symflower for free

-Symflower employs artificial intelligence and mathematical models to fully automatically write, run and analyze unit tests, covering all interesting paths through your software programs.
+Symflower employs deep source code analyses and mathematical models to fully automatically write, run and analyze unit tests, covering all interesting paths through your software programs.
 These high coverage test suites ensure that corner cases are hardly missed.
 Each found problem can be readily reproduced and ensured to be fixed by executing the provided unit tests.
 With Symflower you can finally focus on what you do best: developing great software.

 You cannot believe this actually works?
 Or at least not with complex code?
 Well, it’s time to seize the chance and try Symflower for free.

 Symflower offers the opportunity to test a public Java repository for free via the Symflower Cloud.
 In contrast to the paid full version, only one test case per function is created in the free version.

 You will get basic unit test coverage for your source code and gain first-hand experience in working with a brand new technology that will change how we develop software.
 You will see for yourself how the Symflower generated tests look like and you might learn about bugs in your code that you have overlooked so far.

 Simply register at free.symflower.com.

 After the analysis of your repository has been completed you will receive an email with an invitation to a short presentation via video call.
 During this call we will walk through the found bugs and some of the generated tests.
 We are especially interested in getting your input on the Symflower generated tests and how you think we should improve Symflower.

 In addition to the presentation you can download all generated unit tests free of charge via your Symflower Cloud account.

 Don’t hold your horses: Beef up your unit test coverage

 We are thrilled to test your repositories and look forward to hearing your feedback on our product.
 Start with Symflower for free right away.